flatcar/nebraska/docs/authorization.md

 - In the browser, access `http://localhost:8000`

-# Deploying Nebraska with OIDC authentication mode.
+# Deploying Nebraska with OIDC authentication mode

 - Go to the nebraska project directory and run `make`